kevinselwyn/kevinselwyn.com/content/posts/l337-web-component.md

 Here we try to load the Custom Element.
 If the document is not ready, we do not load.

 Next we grab the first **`textNode`** inside the **`<l337-5p34k>`** element, if one does not exist, we create one and append it to the element.

-Then we apply a listener to our **`textNode`**, waiting for a **DOMCharacterDataModified** event.
-This is the event we will hook into to re-translate the text if the text is changed, since otherwise we are really only waiting for an element to be attached to the DOM.
-After the element loads (and/or after the text is changed), we trigger the **`_onTranslate()`** function.

 ```js
 // ...